Male Breast Cancer Treatment (PDQ®)

 use, however, is associated with a high rate of treatment-limiting symptoms, such as hot

 flashes and impotence in male breast cancer patients.
-(Refer to the PDQ summaries on Fever, Sweats, and Hot Flashes and Sexuality and Reproductive Issues for more information on these symptoms.)
+(Refer to the PDQ summaries on Sweats and Hot Flashes and Sexuality and Reproductive Issues for more information on these symptoms.)
 Responses are generally similar to those seen in women with breast cancer.
 (Refer to the PDQ summary on Breast Cancer Treatment for more information.)Adjuvant chemotherapy regimens include:

 - CMF: cyclophosphamide plus methotrexate plus fluorouracil.